konjoinfinity/mark-discussion-comment-answer/README.md

 ## About

-This GitHub action marks discussion comments as the answer.
+This GitHub action automatically marks discussion comments with the highest number of reactions as the answer.

 ## Usage